confluentinc/libschemaregistry/example/README.md

 # C++ Schema Registry Client Examples

-This directory contains C++ examples that demonstrate how to use the cpp-schema-registry-client library.
+This directory contains C++ examples that demonstrate how to use the libschemaregistry library.

 ## Examples